-- the pressure of competition is removed.
+- the pressure is removed.
 Most cooperative games have all the players teamed up to achieve a mutual goal to ‘win’ the game.
 Everyone either wins or everyone loses!
-This is a REALLY good thing for the child who puts themselves under all sorts of pressure to win or doesn’t cope if they lose.
+This is a REALLY good thing for the child who puts themselves under all sorts of pressure to win or doesn’t cope well if they lose.
 Learning to play a game without pressure, gives them the opportunity to learn and enjoy all the benefits of playing a game with others.

 - all the players are working collaboratively.
 Children interacting positively – helping, supporting and encouraging each other.

 - social skills can be modelled, developed and practiced in a natural way, and in a small group.

 - game playing skills can be modelled, learned and practiced.
 For example, taking turns, ‘coping’ when faced with a little bad luck, or not showing off, praising or consoling others.

 - good for all including those with Autism, Anxiety, ADHD, ODD, Learning Difficulties, Communication difficulties, Beginners and for playing with mixed ages.